Doctor – What do you think about laser vision surgery?

 I am seriously considering laser vision surgery.
 What steps need to be taken so I can have surgery?

-Schedule an appointment with our doctors for a pre-refractive surgery examination.
+Request an appointment with our doctors for a pre-refractive surgery examination.
 A comprehensive vision examination will be done to evaluate your vision and the health of your eyes.
 You will be dilated during this examination so the doctor can carefully inspect the inside of your eyes.
 Our doctors must obtain many detailed eye measurements that will be programmed into the refractive surgery computer.
 As with any computer, “garbage in - garbage out”, so we want to obtain accurate data to provide to the laser vision surgeon.
 If you wear contact lenses, lens wear must be discontinued for a period of time before the examination and surgery.
 As a general rule, soft lenses must be removed for a minimum of 2 weeks and rigid lenses 4 to 6 weeks or longer, for an accurate measurement of your vision problem.
 If you have healthy eyes and we determine that your vision is stable, our office will then schedule a surgery date that is convenient for you.

 Can Vision Care Consultants assist me with laser vision surgery?